About Kids First Data Resource Center

-The Data Coordination Center (DCC) manages the curated genomic and clinical data contributed by Kids First Program researchers and ensures that data collected from different disease types can be brought together into one common format.
-The Data Coordination Center collaborates with the University of Chicago’s Bionimbus, which is a National Institutes of Health (NIH) Trusted Partner, to ensure data management, access, and use meet all required core NIH standards & established data quality, security, and service protocols.
+The Data Coordination Core (DCC) manages the curation of genomic and clinical data contributed by Kids First Program researchers and ensures that data collected from different disease types can be brought together into one common format.
+The Data Coordination Core collaborates with the University of Chicago’s Bionimbus, which is a National Institutes of Health (NIH) Trusted Partner, to ensure data management, access, and use meet all required core NIH standards & established data quality, security, and service protocols.

 Administrative and Outreach Core

-The Administrative & Outreach Core (AOC) coordinates research activities and communications across the DRC’s partnered research landscape and engages the research community, including researchers, physicians, and patient and foundation advocates.
+The Administrative & Outreach Core (AOC) coordinates research activities and communications across the DRC’s partnered research landscape and engages the research community, including researchers, physicians, patient advocates and foundations.

 The Gabriella Miller Kids First Research Act directs funding to the NIH Common Fund to establish the Gabriella Miller Kids First Pediatric Research Program (Kids First).
-From this program, a grant has been funded to establish the Data Resource Center providing approximately $14.8 million over a five year period, contingent on available funds.Learn More
+From this program, a grant has been funded to establish the Gabriella Miller Kids First Data Resource Center which provides approximately $14.8 million over a five year period, contingent on available funds.Learn More